-- Deed of Trust – In addition to the promissory note, you need a deed of trust, a mortgage deed or some other type of security instrument depending on the state in which the property is located.
+- Deed of Trust or Mortgage – In addition to the promissory note, you need a deed of trust, a mortgage deed or some other type of security instrument depending on the state in which the property is located.
 This shows that the loan is secured by the property and that as the lender you have right to reclaim the property if the borrower fails to pay.
 If your child or family member wishes to deduct the loan’s interest payments, then the deed of trust must be recorded with the proper local authority.
 Many mortgage notes firms are available to help you generate your note and the necessary paperwork.

 - Risks – While creating a private mortgage note is beneficial to you and the borrower, it’s important that you are aware of the risks involved.
 First off, the deal could create family tension or result in your family member not meeting the loan payments.
 If your family member doesn’t qualify for a mortgage from a bank, then you probably should not lend to him/her.
 You know whether you family member has a well-paying job and a good credit score and makes sound financial decisions.
 Equally as important, don’t create a private mortgage if you can’t afford to lose the money involved.

 Learning from Private Note Buyers

 Amerinote Xchange has been buying notes since 2006.
 We are the fastest growing loan buying firm in county today.
 We know the in’s and out’s of the note buying business as well as all of the pitfalls.